abhisekmohantychinua/mortgage-calculator/README.md

 # Mortgage Calculator (HTML/CSS/JS)

-A single‑file, responsive mortgage calculator that mirrors the UX of mortgagefinder.ae while remaining framework‑free.
-It includes residency‑aware limits, two‑way synced sliders and inputs, a filled slider track, an upfront costs modal with a detailed breakdown, and an international phone input (UAE by default).
+A single‑file, responsive mortgage calculator that mirrors the UX of mortgagefinder.ae while matching the calculation model used on hateemmortgage.com.
+It features two‑way synced sliders and inputs, a filled slider track, and an international phone input (UAE by default).

 ## Features